ryanjsalva/blog/_posts/2016-04-26-beta-testing-with-hockeyapp.md

 ---
 layout: post
-title:  Beta Testing with HockeyApp
+title:  Beta Test with HockeyApp
 excerpt: Today, we'll learn how to distribute our app to beta testers, collect crash analytics and collect user feedback through an in-app form.
 Part 2 of a 4 part series.
 tags: cordova ionic devops hockeyapp
 cover: /assets/2016-04-26-cover.jpg